Review literature: (Oesterling et al, 1986).

 MRI enables the reliable detection of fat, which is typical for angiomyolipoma, and allows the differentiation to a renal cell carcinoma.

 Annual imaging controls are possible with angiomyolipomas less than 4 cm and mild symptoms.
-The annual growth rate is about 5%, in tuberous sclerosis up to 20%.
+The annual growth rate of sporadic angiomyolipoma is less than 2 mm/year, but significant higher in tuberous sclerosis (Chan et al, 2018).

-Partial nephrectomy is indicated in angiomyolipomas of >4 cm, severe symptoms or in tumors of uncertain diagnosis [see chapter partial nephrectomy].
+Partial nephrectomy is indicated in angiomyolipomas of >4 cm, severe symptoms or in tumors of uncertain diagnosis.

 Selective embolization is a possible minimally invasive treatment option.
 Sometimes, a relapse is possible after embolization.
 Rarely, percutaneous drainage of necrosis is necessary.